This is the web site of THE GOLDEN VALLEY GROUPS INITIATIVE ("GVGI"). We seek:

 Now!
 The basic concept for this Initiative germinated in November 2017 (see Idea#01) but it was not until 12th February 2018 that there was a "Let's get on with it" moment.
 Developing this web site was our First Step on this journey and holding the SOCIETIES FAIR, on Sunday 18th November 2018, was our Second.

 For how long might GVGI continue?
 We do not know.
 We will have to see how it evolves over the next few years.
 We hope to have another Societies Fair in 2020 and possibly another in 2022.
 After that, it will depend on how much support GVGI (or whatever it has evolved into by then) obtains from people we have probably not met yet.

 We are not trying to change the world.
 We are simply trying to make it easier for others to help themselves through simple Communication and Connection.
 It is up to them whether or not they take advantage of that.
 We are keeping what we do very simple partly so that it has a good chance of being accepted by others as being sensible (as well as useful) and partly so that it is sustainable.

-Following the modest but real success of our SOCIETIES FAIR 2018, we have thought about the future and, taking into account the limits of our resources (human, financial, technical, etc.) and our wish to keep expectations realistic, we have decided on a modest approach that keeps clearly in mind that our role is not one of dramatic exploits but one of facilitating communication between willing parties.
+Following the modest but real success of our SOCIETIES FAIR 2018, we thought about the future and, taking into account the limits of our resources (human, financial, technical, etc.) and our wish to keep expectations realistic, we decided on a modest approach that keeps clearly in mind that our role is not one of dramatic exploits but one of facilitating communication between willing parties.
 We aim to help with the building of bridges between prospective partners but we will probably produce better results by pointing people to where the bridging materials can be found than we could by trying to do the building work ourselves.
 We will use the EVENTS and NEWS pages to keep people advised of what we are up to.
+We will support that by producing at least one hard copy BROCHURE every year.